adnodev/adno-app-doks/content/en/docs/prologue/quick-start/index.md

 {{< /alert >}}

 ## Share your projects

+The button **<i class="fas fa-download"></i>**, which appears in various places in the Adno interface, provides this modal window showing how to save and share a project, by exporting it in the format of an Adno file or an IIIF manifest.

 Start by downloading your Adno project.
 It takes the form of a simple text file in [json format](https://json.org).